SayemR0018/LuminaArc_SmartCNC/README.md

 ## Project Overview

-The **Smart CNC Automated Pen Plotter** simplifies the complex process of turning digital images into physical CNC pen plotter drawings.
+The **LuminaArc-Smart_CNC** simplifies the complex process of turning digital images into physical CNC pen plotter drawings.

 Traditional workflows require piecing together multiple tools (background removers, vectorizers, CAM software).
 This system automates the entire pipeline—from image selection to optimized G-code generation—using a sleek **React Web Application** and a powerful **Python/Flask backend**.
 It seamlessly integrates with **LaserGRBL** to instantly load your ready-to-plot files.